achiappo/Simulator/README.md

 ### Repository organisation
 The achievement of the goal listed above proceeded in phases, for each of which there is a notebook associated
-- `lawn_mower_path.ipynb`: definition of a region and its lawn; simulation of one mowing operation by the mowers
+- `lawn_mower_path.ipynb`: definition of a region and its lawn; simulation of one mowing operation
+- `lawn_mower_coverage.ipynb`: perform repeated operations, updating and recording the mown lawn after each